ros2/ros2_documentation/source/Tutorials/Quickstart.rst

 About
 -----

-This a series  is intended for developers who want to learn how to create their own packages in ROS 2.
+This series is intended for developers who want to learn how to create their own packages in ROS 2.
 It is not meant for people who want to use ROS 2 with it's existing packages.